PassionateAngler/CDDA-Game-Launcher/README.md

 This is Linux port of CDDA Game Launcher by remyroy: https://github.com/remyroy/CDDA-Game-Launcher

-It is very early stage.
+It is very early stage under heavy development.
+No warranty given.
+Use at your own risk.
+Unexpected behaviour may happen like nuclear warfare or debug messages with polish swear words.

+All required modules are in Pipfile.

+pipenv install
+pipenv run python3 -m cddagl

+Have fun :)

 A [Cataclysm: Dark Days Ahead](https://cataclysmdda.org/) launcher with additional features.

 ## Implemented features

 * Launching the game
-* Game installation (only stable release now)
+* Game installation

 ## License